The Best Loop Pedal Roundup 2017

 Having up to 8 seconds of loop time was innovative back in 2005, when the original JamMan looper pedal was released.
 DigiTech has since improved on the JamMan, coming up with a number of JamMan releases that showcases their developing technology and the improved features they produce.
 JML2 JamMan Stereo provides the same focus on quality but with improved looping depth and layering features.
 Now you can store up to 35 minutes of CD quality loops in 99 internal memory banks, and if that's not enough, you can further expand via the SD memory card expansions - giving you up to 16 hours worth of recording!

-Digitech stayed away from additional features and instead focused on providing essentials like stereo looping, reverse playback and a nifty mic input.
-It continues to have its traditional jam-centric features including a built-in metronome with a variety of time signature and rhythm sounds, rhythm output aux input and easy loading of jam tracks.
-From solo practice, to live performance - this pedal will deliver.
+Digitech stayed away from additional features and instead focused on providing essentials like stereo looping, a nifty mic input, and traditional jam-centric features that include a built-in metronome with a variety of time signature and rhythm sounds.
+There's also a rhythm output aux input in case you want to use a drum machine, and the overall design makes it easy to load of jam tracks into the unit.
+What sets the Jamman Stereo apart is its good balance of portability and features, great for singer songwriters who doesn't need a lot of complex controls.
 Retail Price: $249.95

 EHX 22500 Dual Stereo Looper

 With the 22500, you can adjust the tempo of your recorded loops without changing the pitch, allowing for dynamic build up that's not possible with conventional options.
-There's also reverse playback and octave function, expanding the sounds that you can produce.
+There's also reverse playback and octave functions, which allow for interesting soundscapes.
 Quantizing, XLR mic input and SD card expansion are other features that make this a true workhorse that works both in practice or live performance situations.
 More importantly, the price tag is not that far off from other brands which offer less features.
 While the learning curve to use all these extras requires a bit more time, serious multi-instrumentalists and one-man-band musicians will find this pedal appealing.
 Retail Price: $276.40

 Pigtronix Infinity Looper

-The Pigtronix Infinity is another feature packed pedal that deserves a spot in this list.
-Built by a company that crafts premium pedals for artists such as Vernon Reid, Adrian Belew, John Scofield and more, this pedal has an unmistakably boutique look and sound.
+The Pigtronix Infinity is a feature packed dual stereo channel looper pedal that's specially meant for guitarists.
+Built by a company that crafts premium pedals for artists such as Phil Keaggy, Vernon Reid, Adrian Belew, John Scofield and more, this pedal has an unmistakably boutique look and sound.
 With virtually zero latency, it lets you precisely record, playback, overdub, undo and redo to your hearts content, and do so with striking quality.

 TC Electronic Ditto Looper

-Instead of battling it out with the many complex loopers in the market, TC Electronic went the opposite route and created this super simple design that's packed in a compact stompbox.
-The Ditto then went on to start the compact looper craze, which other manufacturers have now joined in.
-Guthrie Govan and Paul Gilbert are just a few of the many professional guitarists that have put this pedal to good use, and as expected, they helped advance the popularity of the pedal further.
+Instead of battling it out with the many complex loopers in the market, TC Electronic went the opposite route with the Ditto's super simple one footswitch design and compact stompbox form factor.
+It is credited for starting the compact looper craze, and other manufacturers eventually joined in.
+Guthrie Govan and Paul Gilbert are just a few of the many professional guitarists that have put this pedal to good use, and they sure helped advance its popularity further.

 Instead of complicating matters with more controls and features, this pedal focuses on providing the best possible audio quality and recording capacity.
-Instead of tweaking settings, the Ditto inspires you to make more music with its up to 5 minutes of recording, which is quite massive for its small footprint.
-It's also quite impressive how the Ditto pedal has undo and redo features while only having a single footswitch.
+So it won't let you tweak deep settings, but for a single footswitch pedal, it lets you trigger recording, overdrub, play and stop, and it even allows for undo and redo via different ways of stepping on the switch.
+As for memory, this small footprint stompbox gives you up to 5 minutes of recording, more than enough for a complete song, be it for practice or performance.
 True bypass circuitry and analog-dry-through circuitry ensures good transparency, making this an ideal discrete addition to any pedalboard or rig.
-My only concern for this pedal is that it requires a bit more concentration to accurately step on the switch, still this is the best choice if your are looking for a compact looper.
+My only concern for this pedal is that it requires a bit more time to get used to the single footswitch interface, but it is still a great choice if your are looking for a compact looper.
 Retail Price: $99.99

 Boss RC-30 Loop Station

-If you are looking for something lighter and smaller than the RC-300, then its smaller sibling, the Boss RC-30, may very well be the one you need.
+If you are looking for something lighter and smaller than the RC-300, then its portable sibling, the Boss RC-30, may very well be the one you need.
 It features the same sonic quality as the bigger flagship model, only this one is packed in a smaller twin pedal form factor.
 As expected some of the features are stripped down, but it still has more than enough for one-man-band musicians and singer songwriters to make great music with.
-Ed Sheeran is one of the many professional artists that have performed with the RC-30
+Ed Sheeran is one of the many professional artists that have performed with the RC-30, and there are many others, including popular YouTube live looping artists.

 The RC-30 has two synchronized stereo tracks with built-in loop effects and true stereo outputs, and each track have dedicated controls and faders that make them totally independent and easier to mix.
-For its size, this pedal gives you up to three hours of stereo recording time, which you can then store in one of its 99 onboard memory presets.
-Extra effects were not totally ruled out, leaving this pedal with nifty pitch-bend for changing the pitch, sweep filter for changing texture, step phaser, tempo delay and a cool Lo-Fi effect that can add analog character to your signal.
-Because of its smaller form factor, the controls are not as spread out and intuitive, but they will become second nature with a bit of practice.
-Retail Price: $299
+For its size, this pedal gives you up to three hours of stereo recording time, which is a whole lot more compared to others.
+It also allows you to store these loops in one of its 99 onboard memory presets.
+Extra effects were not totally ruled out, leaving this pedal with nifty pitch shifting for accessing lower register notes on your guitar, sweep filter for changing texture, step phaser, tempo delay and a cool Lo-Fi effect that can add analog character to your signal.
+Because of its smaller form factor, the controls are not as spread out and intuitive as we'd like it to be, but they will become second nature with a bit of practice.
+Retail Price: $249

 Vox Lil' Looper

 Vox did not stop at just providing essential features, they went the extra mile and added an entire suite of guitar and vocals effects, which includes overdrive, octave bass (for creating bass line loops), stutter, chorus, delay and many more.
-Notably, this small pedal comes with a mic input for creating vocal loops that can combine with your guitar.
+If all of that is not enough, this small pedal comes with a mic input for creating vocal loops that can combine with your guitar.
 Some are concerned that the pedal may not be as reliable and sturdy as others, but with proper handling the Vox Lil' Looper will give you the most value for your money.
-If you are just starting to experiment with looping and budget is a bit limited, this is a good one to start with.
+If you are just starting to experiment with looping and budget is limited, this is a good one to start with.
 Retail Price: $159.99

 DigiTech JamMan Express XT

-Focusing on quality and connectivity, the JamMan Express XT is equipped with true stereo input and output jacks making it work for stereo rigs and other instruments like keyboards.
-Another notable feature is its 10 minutes worth of internal recording time which is more than enough for most uses.
+Still, DigiTech outdid the competition when it comes to recording time, because this one can record up to 10 minutes worth of loops, which is quite a lot considering its size.
+Connectivity options are also expanded, with true stereo input and output jacks making it work for stereo rigs and other instruments like keyboards.
 Three nifty LED indicators give you visual confirmation of whether you are recording, overdubbing or in play mode.
 Finally a silent clear feature lets you delete loops without nasty pops and noises.
-Like other small pedals, stepping on the switch may require some balancing skills, but if pedalboard space or budget is running low, this is a good pedal to consider.
+Highly recommended for those who are running low of pedalboard space and want a stereo capable looper.
 Retail Price: $99.95

 TC Electronic Ditto Looper X2

-After releasing the original Ditto, the company immediately got multiple requests for a more advanced version.
-This resulted in the new TC Electronic Ditto Looper X2, carrying over the same easy to use single footswitch control setup while adding in more advanced options and some cool effects.
-The most notable addition that this pedal brings is a dedicated stop button that doubles as FX switch, a feature that makes controlling your loops simple.
+The Ditto Looper X2 is the big brother of the original TC Electronic Ditto, carrying over the same quality and build, but with more advanced options, features and even effects.
+The most notable addition that this pedal brings is a dedicated stop button that doubles as FX switch, a feature that makes controlling your loops simple and allows for interesting ways to control your loop.

 This pedal has up to to 5 minutes of recording time, and features high quality 24-bit audio, which is a step up from good old 16-bit CD quality audio.
 And like the original, it offers unlimited overdubbing.
 New to the X2 are reverse and half-speed effects for creating experimental soundscapes, and there's an internal DIP switch that lets you toggle the switch functionality from loop/play/overdub to loop/overdub/play.
 Finally, it lets you download and upload loops from your computer with its built-in USB connectivity.
 Retail Price: $179.99